 A number of engineering organizations and honor societies have been chartered by the College to enhance professional and social student development.
-For more information and a complete contact list of our student organizations.
+Here is the PDF version of the contact list of our student organizations.

 - Student Executive Council (SEC)